popsim-consortium/stdpopsim/docs/tutorial.rst

 .. note::

-    Note that single site mutations are internally stored as DFEs, and DFEs cannot overlap.
-As a consequence, if a DFE is added to the contig over an interval that contains an existing single site mutation, the latter will be "overwritten" and an error will be raised by the simulation engine.
+    Note that single site mutations are internally stored as DFEs, and more than one DFE cannot apply to the same segment of genome.
+As a consequence, if another DFE is added to the contig over an interval that already contains a single site mutation, the single site mutation will be "overwritten" and an error will be raised in simulation.

 Next, we will set up the "extended events" which will modify the demography.
 The first extended event is the origination of the selected mutation, which